MyHoneyBadger/awesome-github-wiki/README.md

 # Awesome GitHub Wikis [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-> A curated list of awesome GitHub wikis
+> A curated list of awesome GitHub Wikis

-Every repository on [GitHub.com](https://github.com/) comes equipped with a section for hosting documentation, called a [wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis).
-Repository's wiki shares long-form content about project, such as how to use it, how you designed it, or its core principles.
-A README file quickly tells what project can do, while use a wiki to provide additional documentation.
+Every repository on [GitHub.com](https://github.com/) comes equipped with a section for hosting documentation, called a [Wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis).
+Repository's Wiki shares long-form content about project, such as how to use it, how you designed it, or its core principles.
+A README file quickly tells what project can do, while use a Wiki to provide additional documentation.

 ## Contents
 - [Examples](#examples)